lazy-sol/solidity-template/CONTRIBUTING.md

 # Contribution Guide

-Thank you for your interest in <solidity-template>, and your will to contribute to it and its ecosystem.
+Thank you for your interest in solidity-template, and your will to contribute to it and its ecosystem.
 This document will help you with the guidelines, tips, and advises on how to contribute into the project(s).

-The projects are hosted in the [vgorin](https://github.com/vogrin/) on GitHub.
 This guide is intended for both the Public/Community Contributors and core team, though the levels of access and processes may slightly differ between these types.
 This will be noted where possible.